BrickMMO/tasks/development-process.markdown

 <style>@import url("//readme.codeadam.ca/readme.css");</style>

-## Development Proess
+## Development Process

 For the [Documentation](documentat-conversion) and [Project](project) task, you will need to work with the [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) tool.

 Each development company will have their own way of staying organized.
-These are basic instrucitons as to how we saty organized at BrickMMO.
+These are basic instructions as to how we stay organized at BrickMMO.

 1. You and your group will be assigned an asset to work on.
 This could be: